ricksva/phil1145-Fall2025/_staffers/ricks.md

 ---
 ## Who are you?

-I'm a Teaching Professor of Philosophy (in CSSH) and Computer Science (in Khoury).
+At Northeastern, I'm a Teaching Professor of Philosophy (in the College of Social Sciences and Humanities) and Computer Science
+(in Khoury College of Computing Sciences).
 You can call me "Vance" or "Professor Ricks", in that order of preference.
 I teach philosophy courses and I work with other Khoury faculty to incorporate the teaching of ethical concepts into the Computer Science curriculum.